Lacerations with Stitches and Adhesive Strips

 When should I call my child's healthcare provider?

 Your child's healthcare provider will determine the treatment for lacerations that

-> require more than minor treatment at home.
-In general, call your child's provider
+need more than minor treatment at home.
+In general, call your child's provider for

-> Bleeding heavily and haven't stopped after 5 to 10 minutes of direct pressure
+Bleeding heavily and haven't stopped after 5 to 10 minutes of direct pressure

 Deep or longer than 1/2 inch

 Located close to the eye